ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.iqontrol/README.md

 ### <img src="img/icons/door_closed.png" width="32"> Door, <img src="img/icons/window_closed.png" width="32"> Window:
 * **STATE**: *boolean* - display if the door or window is opened or closed
-    * Alternatively you can assign a *value-list*, to display additional states like 'tilted' (in options of windows you can define wich text stands for opened, closed an tilted to display the correct icon)
+    * Alternatively you can assign a *value-list*, to display additional states like 'tilted' (in options of windows you can define which text stands for opened, closed an tilted to display the correct icon)
     * You can also assign a *string* to display any text like "3 windows open" or "all closed" or a *number*
 * The **linked-view-property** is opened directly